HYBRID EVENT: You can participate in person at London, UK or Virtually from your home or work.

 Biography:

-I am graduated in 2021 from Malankara Orthodox Syrian Church Medical College in Kolenchery, Kerala, India.
-After completing my one-year internship, I began working as a Non-Academic Junior Resident in the Department of General Surgery at my alma mater in 2022.
-During my time there, I had the opportunity to work on multiple research projects, which helped deepen my understanding and passion for medicine.
+She graduated in 2021 from Malankara Orthodox Syrian Church Medical College in Kolenchery, Kerala, India.
+Following the completion of her one-year internship, she worked as a Non-Academic Junior Resident in the Department of General Surgery at her alma mater in 2022.
+During this period, she was actively involved in several research projects, which strengthened her clinical acumen and deepened her passion for medicine.

-In pursuit of further growth, I decided to take the PLAB exam and, in 2024, I received my GMC registration.
-I’m now working as a Trust Grade Resident Doctor in Trauma and Orthopaedics at Hull Royal Infirmary.
-A highlight of my journey so far was presenting at the 6th Edition of the Global Conference on Surgery and Anaesthesia (GCSA) in 2023, which was an invaluable experience for both personal and professional development.
+Eager to expand her career internationally, she pursued the PLAB examinations and obtained GMC registration in 2024.
+She is currently working as a Trust Grade Resident Doctor in Trauma and Orthopaedics at Hull Royal Infirmary.
+One of the key milestones in her journey so far was presenting at the 6th Edition of the Global Conference on Surgery and Anaesthesia (GCSA) in 2023—an experience that greatly contributed to her personal growth and professional development.

 Watsapp